Operation Yellowhammer: EU preparedness

 The European Union issued a press release on 25 March 2019 indicating it had completed preparations for (what was then) an increasingly likely "no-deal" scenario on 12 April 2019.

 Possible activation in 2021

 The transition period will end on 1 January 2021, the deadline for further extension having expired at the end of June 2020.
 There is no legal provision of a further extension; that would require new legislation in the UK and each member state.
 As of August 2020, there has been "little progress" towards a deal in principle, let alone a detailed text.
 Time required for ratification leaves late October as the latest possible date.
 At the end of the August 2020 round of negotiations, EU chief negotiator Michel Barnier, noting how little time remained, said that it "seems unlikely" that an agreement can be reached.

 Organisation

-Operation Yellowhammer was developed by the Civil Contingencies Secretariat, though COBRA took control on 25 March 2019.
+Operation Yellowhammer was developed by the Civil Contingencies Secretariat, though COBR took control on 25 March 2019.
 It will be organised via a Command and control structure (C3), which will co-ordinate: